samuraibeach/theallyn/index.md

 We know that you love to take your pets with you, so we are **Pet Friendly** (subject to approval) and [Pet Waiver](/petwaiver.pdf) needs to be completed.

-We now have satellite internet on the property in case of an emergency.
-Internet is not available in the cabin.
-Location will be given when booking.
+We have recently had Starlink installed, so internet is available to your cabin and surrounding areas.
+You can use Chromecast to watch your tv or stream.
+Also wifi calling on your mobile is available .

-Please note: There is no mobile phone reception (however if you have Telstra you can walk up the hill behind the cabins for reception) No TV - so you can actually talk to each other.
-You will need to have either a 4WD or AWD  as there is 9km of unsealed road and a small river crossing, and getting out of our driveway is steep and sometimes slippery.
+Please note: There is no mobile phone reception (however if you have Telstra you can walk up over the road and up the hill for reception)  You will need to have either a 4WD or AWD  as there is 10km of unsealed road and a small river crossing, and getting out of our driveway is steep and sometimes slippery.

 ## Cabins